Togo: IMF Staff Concludes Virtual Visit to Togo

-End-of-Mission press releases include statements of IMF staff teams that convey preliminary findings after a visit to a country.
-The views expressed in this statement are those of the IMF staff and do not necessarily represent the views of the IMF's Executive Board.
-This mission will not result in a Board discussion.

-Washington, DC: An International Monetary Fund (IMF) team led by Mr. Jaroslaw Wieczorek, Mission Chief for Togo, held virtual meetings with the Togolese authorities from June 1-18, 2021 to discuss recent economic developments.
+An International Monetary Fund (IMF) team led by Jaroslaw Wieczorek, Mission Chief for Togo, held virtual meetings with the Togolese authorities from June 1-18, 2021 to discuss recent economic developments.

 At the end of the visit, Mr. Wieczorek issued the following statement: